 We have a very strict registration policy for all CS graduate students.
-Graduate students may not register for more than 12 credit hours of CS didactic classes (i.e., CS 400-491 and CS 500-594 classes) – 12 credit hours (9 if registering for CS 491-Seminar).
+Graduate students may not register for more than 3 CS didactic classes (i.e., CS 400-494 and CS 500-594 classes) – 12 credit hours (9 if registering for CS 491-Seminar).

 Check your registration to ensure you meet the restrictions on registration of CS classes.

 In that current semester, they can be removed from courses by the Department until their credit hours of didactic classes no longer exceeds the limit defined above.
 In the following semester an advising hold can be placed preventing registration, hold removed only after meeting with the DGS

 What this means and how it will be implemented

 - The Department will do random checks on graduate student registration